Why pursue a Doctorate in Electrical and Computer Engineering?

 Credits.
 A fully-qualified candidate entering the doctoral program with a master’s degree is required to complete a minimum of 90 credits.
 A candidate admitted beyond the bachelor’s level is required to complete a minimum of 106 credits.
 Candidates admitted with a master’s degree in a cognate discipline, or if they need additional knowledge in an area pertinent to their research, will, in general, be required to complete more than the minimum number of credits.
 Students may not credit any undergraduate equivalent course towards the requirements of a 90-credit or 106-credit PhD program without the permission of their supervisor and of the Graduate Program Director.

 Residence.
 For candidates admitted with a master’s degree, the minimum period of residence is two years of full-time study or the equivalent in part-time study.
-Part-time students may be required by the Faculty Graduate Studies Committee, upon the recommendation of the supervisory committee, to carry out a portion of their research on a full-time basis.
+Part-time students may be required by the GCS Graduate Studies Committee, upon the recommendation of the supervisory committee, to carry out a portion of their research on a full-time basis.
 Where a candidate has been admitted with a bachelor’s degree, the minimum period of residence is 36 months of full-time study after completion of the bachelor’s degree.

 Transfer Credits.
 Students may be granted transfer credit for courses taken in approved graduate studies prior to their entry into their program.
 A course submitted for transfer credit must be appropriate to the student’s program of study at Concordia University.
 An application for such credit will be considered only at the time of admission.